SegVol: Universal and Interactive Volumetric Medical Image Segmentation: Abstract

 \section{Abstract}

-{ Precise image segmentation provides clinical study with meaningful and well-structured information.
-Despite the remarkable progress achieved in medical image segmentation, there is still an absence of foundation segmentation model that can segment a wide range of anatomical categories with easy user interaction.
-In this paper, we propose a universal and interactive volumetric medical image segmentation model, named \emph{SegVol}.
-By training on 90k unlabeled Computed Tomography (CT) volumes and 6k labeled CTs, this foundation model supports the segmentation of over 200 anatomical categories using semantic and spatial prompts.
-Extensive experiments verify that SegVol outperforms the state of the art by a large margin on multiple segmentation benchmarks.
-Notably, on three challenging lesion datasets, our method achieves around 20\% higher Dice score than nnU-Net.
-The model and data are publicly available at: https://github.com/BAAI-DCAI/SegVol.
+Precise image segmentation provides clinical study with instructive information.
+Despite the remarkable progress achieved in medical image segmentation, there is still an absence of a 3D foundation segmentation model that can segment a wide range of anatomical categories with easy user interaction.
+In this paper, we propose a 3D foundation segmentation model, named \emph{SegVol}, supporting universal and interactive volumetric medical image segmentation.
+By scaling up training data to 90K unlabeled Computed Tomography (CT) volumes and 6K labeled CT volumes, this foundation model supports the segmentation of over 200 anatomical categories using semantic and spatial prompts.
+To facilitate efficient and precise inference on volumetric images, we design a zoom-out-zoom-in mechanism.
+Extensive experiments on 22 anatomical segmentation tasks verify that SegVol outperforms the competitors in 19 tasks, with improvements up to 37.24\% compared to the runner-up methods.
+We demonstrate the effectiveness and importance of specific designs by ablation study.
+We expect this foundation model can promote the development of volumetric medical image analysis.
+The model and code are publicly available at: \href{https://github.com/BAAI-DCAI/SegVol}{https://github.com/BAAI-DCAI/SegVol}.